 The human heart yearns for peace but is drawn to war.
 We can argue about it and say it shouldn’t be this way, but it is.

 That’s why our armed services are vital.
 Our veterans have repelled the forces of Fascism, Totalitarianism, and Communism, and for this we owe them our eternal gratitude.
-Our active servicemen and servicewomen are currently fighting the forces of Terrorism, and for this we owe them our active support and appreciation.
+Our active servicemen and servicewomen are currently fighting the forces of Terrorism and standing guard against dictators, and for this we owe them our active support and appreciation.

 On this 11th day of the 11th month, we thank the members of our armed services, past and present, for protecting our lives, our homes, and our freedom.
-May God bless you in your efforts.
+May God bless you.